derrickholleman/task-pilot/README.md

 - Add, edit, and delete todos
 - Mark todos as complete/incomplete with strikethrough styling
 - Inline editing with auto-focus
+- Drag and drop to reorder todos with visual feedback
 - Tab-based filtering (All, Active, Completed)
 - Bulk delete completed todos
 - Tab selection persistence across sessions